ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

   - Load Balancer: An option if the customer needs a private application load balancer.
   - Cloud internet Service: An option  if public global load balancing or DDoS services are needed.
   - Virtual Private end points: Used for connecting to IBM Cloud services over the private network such as Activity Tracker, Event Streams, or Cloud Object Storage.
-  - Monitoring tools: Tools include Activity tracker, Log DNA, and so on.
+  - Monitoring tools: Tools include Activity tracker, Log DNA and IBM Cloud Monitoring.
   - Backup Environment through IBM Storage Protect or Veeam
 - Power VS Environment